LezWatch/listicles/README.md

 1. `git clone https://github.com/Ipstenu/listicles-gutenberg.git plugin-name`
 2. `npm install`

-This will install everything you need to build
+3. `npm run build`

+That will install and build the JS and CSS needed to run the plugin.

 ### Extending

 The source code is located in `/src/` - that's where most (if not all) of your work will happen.

-* `index.js` - A list of all the separate JS files included
-* `/block/listicle.js` - The main listicle file
+* `index.js` - The main listicle file
-* `/block/listitem.js` - Individual list items (this is only usable inside the Listicles block)
+* `/js/listitem.js` - Individual list items (this is only usable inside the Listicles block)
-* `/block/listdt.js` - The list title
+* `/js/listdt.js` - The list title
-* `/block/listdd.js` - The list content (this allows you to add as many sub blocks as you can)
+* `/js/listdd.js` - The list content (this allows you to add as many sub blocks as you can)

+The basic CSS can be found in `/src/css/`.

 Once you've made your changes you'll rebuild the plugin using the following commands: